 “I have done what they are asking for in the job description but..”

-We will always have a reason to talk ourselves out of achieving our goals but there’s one quote that always strikes me and gets me back on path and I want to share it with you.
-Henry Ford said:
+We will always have a reason to talk ourselves out of achieving our goals but there’s one quote by Henry Ford that always helps me get back on the path to positivity:

 “Whether you think you can or you think you can’t, you’re right.”